Solumba/Todo-List-App/README.md

 # Todo-List-App
-Using my new knowledge of oop and local storage to add and remove list items from local storage which saves data even when the page is reloaded.
+Using new knowledge of OOP with local storage to create a todo list app which add and remove list items from the UI and local storage which saves data even when the page is reloaded.
 Special thanks to Brad Traversy and The Mozilla Community.